 Full disclaimer: The (very) kind folks at Le Labo saved me a trip (and, you know, rent) by sending me a bottle once I shared my plight.
 In the months since, I've been doing my best to ration it out, which is difficult when you've found a scent that you quite literally wouldn't mind bathing in.

-I can't exactly say that I might be passing through Japan at some point in 2018, but I can hold out hope for another City Exclusives promotion at some point in the coming year.
+I can't exactly say that I might be passing through Japan at some point, but I can hold out hope for another City Exclusives promotion at some point.
 Is this obsession highly frivolous and unnecessary?
 Obviously.
 Then again, we can't help who we fall in love with.